ian-mitchell-001/my-vim-configs/README.md

 * C;
 * Markdown;
 * Python;
-* LaTeX.
+* Haskell;

-So, it should do well for most programmer's needs.
+* and LaTeX.

-**NOTE:** IF YOU HAVE THE AUTOLOAD, BUNDLE, AND DOC, DIRECTORIES ON YOUR COMPUTER, DRAG AND DROP THE CONTENTS FROM MINE INTO YOURS.
+Since it supports python, it should do well to serve most people.
+But the C, LaTeX, Markdown, and Haskell support should also be handy for anyone that uses those languages.

 ## TODO

-* With my plans on learning haskell (the syntax is too attractive to bear), I'm planning on adding haskell syntax support and a macro for the haskell compiler.
+* ~~With my plans on learning haskell (the syntax is too attractive to bear), I'm planning on adding haskell syntax support and a macro for the haskell compiler. ~~

-* Add some better syntax support for C and python.
+* ~~Add some better syntax support for C and python.~~

-* Create LaTeX shortcuts
+* Create LaTeX shortcuts.